-When a color camera is set for the Bayer RG 8 pixel data format, it outputs 8 bits of data per pixel and the pixel data is not processed or interpolated in any way.
-So, for each pixel covered with a red portion of the filter, you get 8 bits of red data.
-For each pixel covered with a green portion of the filter, you get 8 bits of green data.
-And for each pixel covered with a blue portion of the filter, you get 8 bits of blue data.
+With the Bayer GB 16 the pixel data is not processed or interpolated in any way.
+So, for each pixel covered with a red portion of the filter, you get 12 effective bits of red data.
+For each pixel covered with a green portion of the filter, you get 12 effective bits of green data.
+And for each pixel covered with a blue portion of the filter, you get 12 effective bits of blue data.
 (This type of pixel data is sometimes referred to as "raw" output.)

-The "RG" in the name Bayer RG 8 refers to the alignment of the colors in the Bayer filter to the pixels in the acquired images.
-For even lines in the images, pixel one will be red, pixel two will be green, pixel three will be red, pixel four will be green, etc. For odd lines in the images, pixel one will be green, pixel two will be blue, pixel three will be green, pixel four will be blue, etc.
+The "GB" in the name Bayer GB 16 refers to the alignment of the colors in the Bayer filter to the pixels in the acquired images.
+For even lines in the images, pixel zero will be green, pixel one will be blue, pixel two will be green, pixel three will be blue, etc. For odd lines in the images, pixel zero will be red, pixel one will be green, pixel two will be red, pixel three will be green, etc.

-For more information about the Bayer filter, see Section 11.3.1 on page 189.
+For more information about the Bayer filter, see Section 10.1.1 on page 155.

-The tables below describe how the data for the even lines and for the odd lines of a received frame will be ordered in the image buffer in your PC when the camera is set for Bayer RG 8 output.
+The tables below describe how the data for the even lines and for the odd lines of a received frame will be ordered in the image buffer in your PC when the camera is set for Bayer GB 16 output.
+Note that the data is placed in the image buffer in little endian format.

-P_0 = the first pixel transmitted by the camera for a line
+P0 = the first pixel transmitted by the camera for a line